tractr/counter-strike-source-servers/README.md

 ### Modified server.cfg

-The default server.cfg can also be overriden, but you can also only override some specific settings, therefore use the following pattern
+The default server.cfg can also be overridden, but you can also only override some specific settings, therefore use the following pattern

 ```
 -v /path/to/my-server.cfg:/home/steam/css/cstrike/cfg/my-server.cfg